Undercurrent, the scuba diving magazine for serious divers reviews dive resorts and scuba diving equipment Public Area Online Members' Area

 2. Why have I never seen a copy of Undercurrent?

-Undercurrent is available only by mail, so it is not sold in dive stores or on newsstands.
+Undercurrent is available only online now, though in the past it was available only by mail.
+It was never sold in dive stores or on newsstands.
 Most of our readers collect their issues so they can review them before they select a destination for their next dive trip.
-Consequently, few people pass them around.
-If your doctor is a diver, he probably subscribes, but it's unlikely that he leaves his copies in the waiting room.
+If your doctor is a diver, he probably subscribes, but it's unlikely that he leaves a printed copy in the waiting room.

 3. Why is Undercurrent so expensive?
 I can get other dive magazines for much less.